With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 Red and Green as Christmas Colors

-Red and Green’s association with life are precursors to their fame as Christmas colors, but not the only reason they shine during the holiday season.
+Red and Green’s association with life is not the only reason they shine during the holiday season.

 One theory holds that red and green became associated with Christmas due to their natural occurrence on Christmas plants.
 The evergreen maintains its color all year long, and holly plants shine with bright red berries during winter.